motopress/bro-barbershop/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 2.0.2 - Apr 10 2024 =
+* Fixed issue when sidebar may close after country select in Appointment Form.

 = 2.0.1 - Mar 11 2024 =
 * Fixed demo import configuration.